 JPMWM offers both brokerage and investment advisory services.
 There are important differences between the two, including the types of services provided, the costs and how they are regulated.
+Below is a general overview of the main differences.
 We encourage you to contact your advisor if you have any questions.